 7. Be prepared

-Fast-fashion is full of plastic.
-From the production process to the microfibres in textiles, to the plastic packaging, you may be surprised how much plastic it takes to make one piece of clothing.
-Avoid creating extra waste by learning to op-shop like a pro, or use the Good On You app to find clothing made from natural sustainable materials.
+Fast fashion is full of plastic.
+From the production process to the microfibres in textiles to the plastic packaging, you may be surprised how much plastic it takes to make one piece of clothing.
+Avoid creating extra waste by learning to op-shop like a pro, or use the Good On You app or Directory to find clothing made from sustainable materials.

 We’re all in this together